rhysbryant/serialspark/readme.md

 ### First Run ###

 By default the network broadcast by the ESP is open.
 Connect to this network. go to the IP address (generally 192.168.4.1) of the ESP and on the settings tab update the security for the virtual access point.
-To join to a network on this tab update the 'Client' details
+To join to a network on this tab update the 'Client' details.

+To enable https upload a self signed or CA signed public/private using a secure wifi network.

 ### Web UI ###